It’s A Wonderful Life of Advice

 George nodded reluctantly.

 ‘And how could you forget old Mr and Mrs Peters?’ asked the mysterious Clarence.
 ‘Mr Peters who retired last year and was so worried about how to take his pension.
-You explained all the new rules to him and now he’s confident his money will last him and his wife to the end of their days.
+You explained to him about drawdown and annuities, and now he’s confident his money will last him and his wife to the end of their days.
 I could go on and on.
 Why, half this town is enjoying a better Christmas this year thanks to you!’

 At last George stepped back from the edge of the bridge.